Beach Volleyball Recruiting Guidelines

 College Recruiting Rules: 2019 Update

 There are recruiting guidelines that programs must follow when recruiting athletes.
 The safest way to make sure you're not (or the college is not) in violation of these guidelines is to know the rules!

-Sophomore Year: until September 1st of your junior year
+Sophomore Year: until June 15th of your Incoming Junior Year

 Coaches are allowed to: